 We need to eat, we need to breathe, and so we all exploit the environment around us.
 The more complex an organism is, the simpler the environment can be that it exploits.
 We don't need very much beyond food and oxygen because we're already very complex.
 Plants need even less, because in their biochemistry, in their cells they're even more complex than we are.

-Viruses are incredibly simple, but they exploit in amazingly complex environment.
+Viruses are incredibly simple, but they exploit an amazingly complex environments.
 They exploit the insides of other cells.
 They're exploiting their environment.
 They're using it to make copies of themselves.

 If you think of life as the ability to make copies of yourself by exploiting the environment then viruses are alive by that definition.